michd/mcdesign/README.md

 For convenience, a [vagrant](https://www.vagrantup.com/) development environment is provided.

-It is set up to serve MCDesign at `mcdesign.local`, with a default IP of 192.168.33.14.
+It is set up to serve MCDesign at `mcdesign.vagrant`, with a default IP of 192.168.56.15.
 Add this to your system's hosts file.

 ### SSL
 To enable SSL in the development environment, install `minica` from https://github.com/jsha/minica

-1. Run `minica --domains mcdesign.local`
+1. Run `minica --domains mcdesign.vagrant`
    This will create a root cert and private key in the same folder named minica.pem and a key minica-key.pem.
-It will also create the folder `mcdesign.local` containing cert.pem and key.pem.
+It will also create the folder `mcdesign.vagrant` containing cert.pem and key.pem.
-2. Move the `mcdesign.local` folder into `vagrant-setup/`
+2. Move the `mcdesign.vagrant` folder into `vagrant-setup/`
-3. Copy `minica.pem` into that same `mcdesign.local/` folder
+3. Copy `minica.pem` into that same `mcdesign.vagrant/` folder
 4. Install the `minica.pem` root certificate for your system or browser.
 If you're using Firefox:
    Preferences > Privacy & Security > Certificates > View Certificates > Authorities > Import
    Then restart Firefox.